arc-bphc/arc-iot/arc-iot.md

 ## Summary

 * To use an autonomous or manually controlled robot to move cubes from pre-marked areas in the Arena to pre-marked safe zones for depositing them.
-* Points are awarded for defusing and displacing a defused bomb to a safe area.
+* Points are awarded for defusing and displacing a cube to a area in the Competition Arena.
 The team with the most points at the end of a round wins.
+* These cubes are referred to as "bombs" in the rest of this problem statement.
+The "bombs" have different states as described in the Gameplay section of this problem statement.

 ## Competition Arena